PIPsUS: Self-Supervised Point Tracking in Ultrasound: Experiments

-\textbf{Training Details:} We train PIPsUS on the training splits of both datasets concatenated together.
-This results in a single model that we use for testing on each respective test split.
-The models were trained on an NVIDIA Tesla V100 and implemented in python 3.8, PyTorch-2.1.0, and CUDA-11.8.
+\textbf{Training Details:} The models were trained on an NVIDIA Tesla V100 and implemented in python 3.8, PyTorch-2.1.0, and CUDA-11.8.
 The weight of the encoder was initialized with the public weight of PIPs++.
 AdamW optimizer was used with a learning rate of 5e-4 for warmup, and 1e-4 for self-supervised teacher-student tuning.
 We warmed up the model with 10 epochs and then the model was trained with our self-supervised learning method for 50 epochs.
 The models with the lowest loss on the validation set were selected.
 The image batch size was 1 because the number of keypoints per batch varies.